Library

 Lost Art Press and Chris Schwarz’s Publications

-(Any of LAP, but here are some I recommend)
+(Any from LAP, but here are some I recommend)

 The Anarchist’s Tool Chest 2011 – This is an well written book with all the information you need to build and stock a traditional joiners tools chest.